-Long time ago I’ve created an following Ruby classes and ActiveRecord migrations for flexible business times management.
-And now sharing this, it could be useful for anyone who deal with time conditions in the backend apps (and that’s not only telephony-related).
+Some time ago, I developed the following Ruby classes and ActiveRecord migrations for flexible business time management.
+I am sharing them now, as they could be beneficial for anyone implementing time-based conditions in backend applications, not limited to telephony.

 Tests